uPortal-Project/uPortal/CONTRIBUTING.md

 ## Collaborate

-Consider pushing your changes to a topic branch in a fork of your repository continually as you work, so that others can see what you are doing and can engage with you on it.
+Consider pushing your changes to a topic branch in your (public) fork of the repository continually as you work, so that others can see what you are doing and can engage with you on it.
+Consider commenting on the JIRA issue and/or on the uportal-dev@ email thread letting folks know this branch is available for collaboration.

 ## Commit